Payrails SDK

 Payment amount update

-SDK supports the possibility to update the amount.
+Our SDK supports the possibility of updating the amount.
 To achieve that, 2 things have to be done:

-• Merchant backend has to call the lookup action on the execution which is used for that payment session.
+• Merchant backend must call the lookup action on the execution used for that payment session.

-• Merchant client has to update the SDK with new amount.
+• Merchant client has to update the SDK with the new amount.

 Example: